rrosa-aurea-1/java-angular-web-app/README.md

 The frontend-app is extended from the initial seed : https://github.com/creativetimofficial/material-dashboard-angular .

 > The extension is related to create a user-profile from the UI to the integrated backend on a mongo/h2 embedded db, and a component error page ui for routing.
 The project produces **an only jar** using maven spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).

+> This is a showcase project to integrate many features listed below, but you can use this as a seed to develop your app.
-Download the zip of this branch or clone the git repo.
+So download the zip of this branch or clone the git repo and replace **src** folder with your spring boot java code and **frontend-app** your angular 4 code.
+Moreover, to use the automatic Travis deploy integration, you have only replace the app name with your and define the HEROKU_API_KEY variable as explained in the related paragraph.

 ## NEWS